Calculating propagators for relativistic wave equations: Comments on the Feynman checkerboard model

-with $\gamma^0=\sigma_x$ and $\gamma^1=-\rmi\sigma_y$.
-We should also note that, in Feynman's model, all paths are confined inside the light cone which is illustrated as a red line in \cref{fig:FCM}.
-Thus we should multiply \cref{eq:FeynmanEva_K} with a factor $\theta(s^2)$ with $\theta$ being the Heaviside step function.
-As we shall now show, the propagator in \cref{eq:FeynmanEva_K} omits two delta function terms.
-To find those missing terms, let us apply the method described in the previous sections to the $1+1$D Dirac equation.
+The Pauli matrices in the propagator \barecref{eq:FeynmanEva_K} assume the representation of the gamma matrices in the $(1+1)$D Dirac equation with $\gamma^0=\sigma_x$ and $\gamma^1=-\rmi\sigma_y$.
+We should also note that, in Feynman's model, all paths are confined inside the light cone as shown in \cref{fig:FCM}.
+To ensure zero propagation outside of the light cone, and confining ourselves to propagation into the future, $t'>t$, we should thus multiply \cref{eq:FeynmanEva_K} by the Heaviside step functions, $\Theta(-\tau)\Theta(s^2)=\Theta(-\tau-|x-x'|/c)$, as we have in \cref{eq:Dirac_K}.